 You can visit the artistically arranged bones and abandoned tunnels on an audio guided, walk through a 1.5-kilometre/0.9-mile section of the Paris Catacombs.
 Adult entry is €29 including the audio guide.

-The Basilica of the Sacred Heart of Paris aka Sacré-Coeur was built in late 1800s, intended to redeem France spiritually after its military defeat by Prussia.
+The Basilica of the Sacred Heart of Paris aka Sacré-Coeur was built in late 1800s.
+It was intended to redeem France spiritually after its military defeat by Prussia.
 The Romano-Byzantine style Basilica is clad in travertine that leaches calcite in contact with rain, a self-cleaning system that keeps it white.
 The apse mosaic depicting Christ’s resurrection, is one of the largest tile artworks in the world.

 You’ll spot Sacré-Coeur, located on the peak of Montmartre (Mount of Martyrs) in the north of Paris, from various locations around the city.
 It’s hilltop position has a great, panoramic view and will draw you through Montmartres artistic community on your journey there.
 I recommend spending some time in the neighbourhood taking in more of Montmartre’s sights and experiences along the way.

 Bon voyage, dear reader.
-Have a magnifique time exploring these Paris sights and feel free to drop any queries or comments below.
+I wish you a magnifique time exploring these Paris sights.
+Feel free to drop any queries or comments below.

 Peace, love & inspiring travel,